Rakesh-Mourya-G/xen-orchestra/docs/metadata_backup.md

 ![](./assets/metadata-6.png)

-You can see both our Xen Orchestra config backup, and our pool metadata backup.
+You can see both our CloudVisor config backup, and our pool metadata backup.
 To restore one, simply click the blue restore arrow, choose a backup date to restore, and click OK:

 ![](./assets/metadata-7.png)